Aniruddhakhedkar/Analyzing_the_Global_Distribution_of_Restaurants_A_Data_Study_for_Zomato/README.md

 ## Business Objectives:-

-1)-Customer preferences are based on cuisine, location, and rating.
+1)-Customer preferences are based on cuisine, location, and rating

-2)-Restaurant performance, including aggregate ratings, table booking availability, and price range.
+2)-Restaurant performance, including aggregate ratings, table booking availability, and price range

-3)-Opportunities for business growth, such as improving services like online delivery and enhancing customer experience.
+3)-Opportunities for business growth, such as improving services like online delivery and enhancing customer experience

 ## Tasks:-